 If you can't find the App Store

-If the App Store doesn’t show up in either place, you might be logged into a computer user account with Parental Controls turned on.
+If you still can't find the App Store, you might be logged into a computer user account with Parental Controls turned on.
 Log in to an Administrator account on the same computer to change the Parental Controls or access the App Store.

 Get help with your Apple ID

-If you’re asked for a verification code, learn how to get the verification code on a trusted Apple device.
+If you're asked for a verification code when you try to sign in with your Apple ID, learn how to get a verification code on a trusted Apple device.

 If you move to a new country or region, you might not have access to the same content.
-The App Store, iTunes Store, and iBooks Store availability varies by country or region.
+App Store, iTunes Store, and iBooks Store availability and features vary by country or region.
 The content offered in each store is also subject to the developer or content provider.
-If you’ve permanently moved to a new country, change your Apple ID billing address and payment method.
+If you've permanently moved to a new country, change your Apple ID billing address and payment method.

 Get help with billing and purchases